Blackbaud's 2024 Impact Report Highlights Continued Commitment To Corporate Social Responsibility

 Achievements across Blackbaud's key priorities in 2024 included:

-People & Culture: Blackbaud is committed to fostering a great place to work with a focus on employee engagement, development, well-being, inclusion and philanthropic commitment.
+People & Culture: Blackbaud is committed to fostering a great place to work with a focus on employee engagement, development, well-being, inclusion and a long history of commitment to philanthropic work.

 -